Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 Juni 2026 08.34.08 UTC
+- WIB: Kamis, 11 Juni 2026 13.59.48 UTC
-- WITA: Kamis, 11 Juni 2026 09.34.08 UTC
+- WITA: Kamis, 11 Juni 2026 14.59.48 UTC
-- WIT: Kamis, 11 Juni 2026 10.34.08 UTC
+- WIT: Kamis, 11 Juni 2026 15.59.48 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: attitude
+Kategori: success